waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.
 ### B. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** Generates a sequence of button presses to navigate the Pokémon PC menu to withdraw or deposit a specific Pokémon.
 It now correctly differentiates between 'BILL's PC' (for Pokémon) and 'Gem's PC' (for items) and is context-aware of the current menu.
 It is a reliable tool for depositing and withdrawing Pokémon.
 - **`battle_strategist_agent`:** Provides the safest, most cautious move.
 Its primary directive is survival.
-Overriding its advice is a high-risk action, as my successful override against Giovanni's Machoke demonstrated.
 It should be trusted for risk-averse plays, but I must use my own judgment when a high-risk/high-reward gambit is the only path to victory.
+Its logic needs refinement regarding status conditions.
 - **`maze_navigator_agent`:** An agent that can parse the World Knowledge Graph to suggest the next optimal, unvisited teleporter to take for systematic maze exploration.

 ## III.
 Game Mechanics & Battle Intel
-### A. Tile Mechanics & Traversal Rules (v6)
+### A. Tile Mechanics & Traversal Rules (v7)
 - **Ledges:** Ledges are one-way only.
 They can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Water Tiles (Silph Co.):** The water tiles on the first floor of Silph Co. are purely cosmetic and function as `impassable` walls.
 They cannot be surfed on.
 - **Spinner Tiles:** Spinner tiles force movement in a specific direction.
 I need to map out their destinations to navigate spinner mazes effectively.
 - **Gates:** `closed_gate` tiles are impassable.
 Some are opened by switches, while others (like in Silph Co.) require the CARD KEY.
 - **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
 After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.
 - **PC Interaction:** To use a Pokémon Center PC, I must stand on the tile directly below it and face up before pressing 'A'.
+- **Saffron Gym Teleporters:** These tiles warp the player between rooms.
+Their destinations need to be mapped.

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities